This glossary provides definitions of data items presented on the Sexual offending dashboard.

 Youth offenders

-Offenders aged under 18 years at the time of their first police proceeding in 2021–22 for a sexual offence.
+Offenders aged under 18 years at the time of their first or only police proceeding for a sexual offence in the reference period.